Updated December 2019

 10.0 MISSION OF THE IEEE COMPUTER SOCIETY STANDARDS ACTIVITIES BOARD

 The mission of the IEEE Computer Society Standards Activities Board (SAB) is to encourage Computer Society members to participate in standardization activities, to promote the use of IEEE standards, and to develop useful products that leverage IEEE standards within the scope of the Computer Society.
 Moreover, the mission of SAB is to promote and foster industry participation and engagement, through standards but also through other activities.
-The SAB accomplishes this mission by working with other IEEE Computer Society boards and committees to provide standards leadership, by helping to ensure the vitality and success of IEEE Computer Society standards committees (Sponsors) operating under the auspices of the IEEE Standards Association Standards Board (IEEE SASB), by helping to establish new standards activities in response to changes and advances in the computing profession, and by serving as a Sponsor for standards activities for which an appropriate existing Sponsor does not exist and by working, with the other Computer Society boards, to identify initiatives for a wider industry participation in Computer Society activities.
+The SAB accomplishes this mission by working with other IEEE Computer Society boards and committees to provide standards leadership, by helping to ensure the vitality and success of IEEE Computer Society standards committees (Sponsors) operating under the auspices of the IEEE Standards Association Standards Board (IEEE SASB), by helping to establish new standards activities in response to changes and advances in the computing profession, by serving as a Sponsor for standards activities for which an appropriate existing Sponsor does not exist and by working, with the other Computer Society boards, to identify initiatives for a wider industry participation in Computer Society activities.

 10.1 RELATIONSHIP OF THE IEEE COMPUTER SOCIETY TO IEEE STANDARDS ASSOCIATION